Code-Institute-Submissions/Recipes-4/README.md

 ## Deployment

-### GitHub Pages
+### Heroku

-The project was deployed to GitHub Pages using the following steps...
+The project was deployed to Heroku using the following steps...

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/sykez12/braintrain)
-2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
-3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
-4. Under "Source", click the dropdown called "None" and select "Master Branch".
-5. The page will automatically refresh.
-6. Scroll back down through the page to locate the now published site [link](https://sykez12.github.io/braintrain/) in the "GitHub Pages" section.
+1. Create requirements.txt so Heroku knows which applications and dependencies are required.
+2. Create Procfile with web: python app.py
+3. Create a new app on Heroku.
+4. Enable automatic deployment from github repository.
+5. Next, use config vars to tell Heroku the variables within env.py.
+6. Input IP, PORT, SECRET_KEY, MONGO_URI, and MONGO_DBNAME values.
+7. Commit requirememts.txt and Procfile.
+8. Enable Automatic deployment on Heroku.
+9. Deploy master branch.

 ### Forking the GitHub Repository